acheao/language/English/material/TED/Are We Cooked How Social Media Shapes Language.md

 It's a common phrase used by younger people when we finish a long-winded explanation of something.

 “Thanks for coming to my TED Talk.”
 (Cheers and applause)

+- synonym
+- unalive
+- Hamlet's
+- contemplation
+- classroom
+- hypothetical
+- These are actual examples drawn from
+- hobby
+- for such a recent word
+- scenarios
+- euphemistic
+- euphemizing
+- decease
+- queasy
+- Apparently
+- stoic